Best UK eSIM for Business Travel and Digital Nomads

 Will my UK eSIM work with a VPN?

 Yes, and you should use one for business travel.
 A UK eSIM provides the internet connection, and a VPN adds encryption on top.
-Services like NordVPN, ExpressVPN, and WireGuard all work perfectly over a Roami UK eSIM.
-The latency is low enough that you won’t notice the VPN overhead on most tasks.
+NordVPN, ExpressVPN, ProtonVPN, and WireGuard all work perfectly over a Roami UK eSIM.
+On a direct-to-carrier connection with typical 15-30ms base latency, the VPN overhead is barely noticeable — typically adding only 15-25ms.
+You won’t notice it.

 What happens if I run out of data on a weekday?

 Can I top up UK eSIM plan?
 Yes, you can top up instantly through Roami’s dashboard or app.
 The additional data is available within seconds — no need to install a new eSIM or reconfigure anything.
-For heavy users, I recommend keeping a small GB top-up credit on your account so you never get cut off mid-call.
+For heavy users, keeping a small GB top-up credit on your account ensures you never get cut off mid-call.

 Can I use my UK eSIM data in other countries?

-Standard UK eSIMs from Roami are designed for use within the UK only.
+Standard UK eSIMs from Roami are designed for use within the United Kingdom only.
 If your trip includes other European countries, check out the Europe plan, which covers the UK plus 30+ EU countries.
-We cover this in detail in our multi-country Europe guide.
+For more, see the multi-country Europe guide.

 Is Roami better than buying a SIM at the airport?